In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 "The amount of chicken houses in some locations is just overwhelming," says Deason-Toyne.
 "And each one of those holds several hundred if not thousands of birds.
 So you imagine you've got someone with 2,000 chickens and the amount of chicken litter they've got."

-Poultry litter includes bedding, feed, and feathers from the bottom of chicken houses, but the main problem that the litter presents for the river is chicken manure, which contains phosphorus and E. coli.
+Poultry litter includes bedding, feed and feathers from the bottom of chicken houses, but the main problem that the litter presents for the river is chicken manure, which contains phosphorus and E. coli.
 Phosphorus, in particular, helps fuel the harmful algae blooms.
 (Human waste also contains phosphorus.)

 Farmers in the region spread thousands of tons of the chicken manure on their fields, and it's known as an effective and valuable fertilizer.
 "I'm told that it could grow grass on a rock," says Deason-Toyne.

-But the over-application of the manure contributes to phosphorous running off into nearby streams and rivers, where it ultimately pollutes Oklahoma's once-pristine waters.
+But the overapplication of the manure contributes to phosphorus running off into nearby streams and rivers, where it ultimately pollutes Oklahoma's once-pristine waters.

 Attempting to restore Oklahoma's water